• Skip to primary navigation

 Crispy on the outside and soft on the inside, these zucchini cakes are a tasty way to use that garden produce.
 The tangy yogurt dill dipping sauce makes these a perfect appetizer.

 Want to hear a sad story?
 We’ve been spoiled every year with more zucchini than we can possibly use.
 Normally we’re eating zucchini with everything this time of year.
-Its like that scene from Forest Gump but with zucchini instead of shrimp (“zucchini cakes, zucchini bread, zucchini fries, sautéed zucchini”… you get the picture).
+Its like that scene from Forest Gump but with zucchini instead of shrimp (“zucchini cakes, chocolate zucchini bread, zucchini fries, sautéed zucchini”… you get the picture).

-So, here I am twiddling my thumbs waiting for my zucchini plants to start poppin’ off goodies… but nothing’s happening.
-Everyone else in the gardening world on Instagram seems to be flush with zucchini, but not this house.
 But have had some mysterious holes in our garden from time to time though.
 Sooo, a hunting friend was passing through and solved both mysteries for us in an instant.
 Turns out those holes are deer hoof prints, which seems obvious now.
 Those little f-ers have been hopping up into our garden beds and nibbling away!

 Crispy on the outside and soft on the inside, these zucchini cakes are a tasty way to use that garden produce.
 The tangy yogurt dill dipping sauce makes these a perfect appetizer.